 Is there anything cuter than a fluffy Angora bunny???
 Just look at this cute little fluffy face!

-All that cute fluff definitely comes at a cost though.
-There is a lot of grooming involved to keep Angoras healthy & happy (and producing top quality wool!).
+All that cute fluff definitely comes at a price.
+There is a lot of grooming involved to keep Angoras healthy, happy, and producing top-quality wool.
 Don’t let that deter you from adding one of these sweet fluff balls to your family.
 If you can set aside about a half hour a week for grooming (and a bit more time during shedding periods) you should be fine!

-Grooming & regular handling should start as young as possible for wool breeds, so they will not fight grooming in the future.
+Grooming and regular handling should start as young as possible for wool breeds.
+They have a lifetime of handling ahead of them so best to get them used to it early.
 They won’t be shedding much fur until they are full grown.
 Grooming when they are young is mostly about bonding with your bunny, and getting them used to regular handling.